National Space Facilities Control and Test Center: Post-Soviet Ukrainian control

 On August 31, 1995, at 10:50 a.m., the launch of the Cyclone-3 launch vehicle took place, which placed the first Ukrainian national satellite Sich-1 into orbit, designed for the operational acquisition of information to address the tasks of Earth observation from space.
-The team of the Deep Space Communications Center, during the management of the Sich-1 spacecraft, carried out a number of scientific experiments that enabled many discoveries to be made and new technologies to be developed, providing information to the national economy that is used in the interests of the economy.
+The team of the Deep Space Communications Center, during the management of the Sich-1 spacecraft, carried out a number of scientific experiments.

 In 1996, according to the Decree of the President of Ukraine, the National Center for Control and Testing of Space Vehicles (NCUVKZ) was established in Yevpatoria, based on the Deep Space Communications Center.
 The center is designed to operate spacecraft in national and international space programs.

 The NCUVKZ comprises four branches: the Center for Receiving and Processing Special Information and Control of the Navigation Field, the Main Special Control Center, the Western Radio Engineering Observation Center at Mukachevo, and the Dnipro branch of the NCUVKZ "Dniprocosmos," whose capabilities fully meet the tasks assigned to the center.